MargaritaZagalets/Personal-website/README.md

 1) adaptive design

-2) crossbrowsering

-3) jQuery animation
+2) jQuery animation

-4) minimalist design
+3) minimalist design

-5) made with love
+4) made with love

 You can see this project here: https://margarita-zagalets-portfolio.000webhostapp.com (the link is at the top).